sanghyun-son/daily-arXiv-ai-enhanced/README.md

 - Completely free to deploy and use

 🤖 **Smart AI Summarization**
-- Daily paper crawling with DeepSeek-powered summaries
+- Daily paper crawling with AI-powered summaries using OpenAI Batch API
-- Cost-effective: Only ~0.2 CNY per day during off-peak hours
+- Cost-effective batch processing: ~50% savings with 24-hour processing window
+- Twice-daily processing: Crawl at 18:00 KST, process at 6:00 KST

 💫 **Smart Reading Experience**
 - Personalized paper highlighting based on your interests